-Our Bay Area, California, civil rights trial lawyers are ready and able to help you and your family obtain justice for unlawful deadly force, law enforcement deaths, and other wrongful death.
+Our Bay Area, California, restraint asphyxia lawyers are ready and able to help you and your family obtain justice for unlawful deadly force, law enforcement deaths, and other wrongful death.
 Contact us today to get a free consultation with an experienced, Oakland-based restraint asphyxia attorney.
 We handle cases throughout Northern and Central California, from the Bay Area to Monterey to Fresno to Sacramento to Lake Tahoe to Redding to Yreka to Crescent City to Eureka to Santa Rosa, San Francisco, San Jose, Alameda County, and more!
+View all cities served >

 $11.5 Million for Inmate Rendered Quadriplegic

 In a groundbreaking case against Stanislaus County and its private, for-profit jail medical provider, Haddad & Sherwin LLP obtained an $11.5 million settlement for a former inmate who walked into the jail able-bodied, and was carried out on a stretcher — paralyzed from the neck down.
 Our client, who wishes his name to remain private,